Mulloo/Titanfall-2-Weapon-Wiki/README.md

 - It also grabs the user's attention and keeps them engaged in the site.

-### Form
+## Form

 - The form section gives the user the ability to join the community of Titanfall 2 players.

 ![Form section](doc/form.png)

-### Footer
+## Footer

-- The footer has the social media links available for the user.
+- The footer has social media links available for the user.
 These links will open in new tabs for the user's ease of use.

 - This will allow the user to stay in contact with the community of the site.